zac7777/Entropy/Entropy/Development/Developer notes.md

 	- Trapper
 	- Trickster
 	- Zealot
-- Maybe give all classes another secondary attribute, idk i still need to consider it
-	- Cause it defo would be nice to include all 30 combinations
-	- But the way the first couple classes have been written, I'm not sure there's room for another
 - Write some test combats
 - Maybe a short-ish one-shot too, to test out character creation
 - Think more about non-combat play